In both cases, a single series of data is charted from the first two columns of line items (three in the case of a

 - Logarithmic trendlines, to facilitate the display of sudden increases or decreases in the trend, but tend to level out.
 Due to their nature, Logarithmic trendlines cannot contain nonpositive (greater-than-zero) values in the Z-axis and will be unavailable if these values are present.

 Scatter plots and bubble charts can also use conditional formatting.
-This allows you to set statuses to color the bubble or plot markers based on rules.
+This allows you to set statuses to color the bubble or plot markers based on rules and values.
 In this case, formatting is defined by your source view's fourth column of data.
+To use conditional formatting in scatter plots and bubble charts, follow the process in Configure conditional formatting.
+After updating the chart, go to the Chart tab, and expand the Series section.
+Toggle right on Use conditional formatting from <list item name>.
+The formatting displays on your chart.

 To learn how to add a scatter plot or bubble chart to a board or worksheet, see Configure a chart card.

 The scatter plot and bubble chart are best used when comparing paired numerical data, not necessarily associated to a time dimension.
 The plot of markers across the visualization helps you to categorize the data, based on your use case.
 If the markers are grouped tightly together, then there's a high correlation.
 If the markers on the chart are more random in distribution, then there's low to no correlation in the data.
 With scatter plot and bubble charts you can:

 - Determine the root cause of a given scenario, by comparing numerical data.